Old City (Zamość): History

 Zamość was built in the late 16th century in accordance with the Italian theories of the "ideal town."
 The construction of this new town was sponsored by Jan Zamoyski, and carried out by architect Bernardo Morando.
 The town shows examples of Renaissance style, mingling "Mannerist taste [...] with certain Central European urban traditions, such as the arcaded galleries that surround the squares and create a sheltered passage in front of the shops".

 Geography and monuments

 Morando designed the town as on a hexagonal plan with two distinct sections: on the west the noble residences, and on the east the town proper, developed around three squares (the Grand Market Square, the Salt Market Square and the Water Market Square).

-Key monuments of Zamość include about 200 monuments, including the Grand Market Square surrounded by numerous kamienice and Zamość City Hall.
+Key monuments of Zamość include about 200 monuments, including the Grand Market Square surrounded by numerous tenament houses and Zamość City Hall.
 The Old Town also sports the Zamość Cathedral, the Zamość Synagogue, the Zamojski Academy, and the Zamojski Palace.

 The Old Town is surrounded by the remains of the Zamość Fortress.